Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He's having to come down now.

-And I was like, you guys are being silly.
+And now he's like, you guys are being silly.

 Guys, you've been a bit much.

-So we've opened up the gold section, the gold lounge.
+So we've opened up the gold section, the gold lands.

 No.